-You can now pre-order my new book Reparations for Slavery and the Slave Trade: A Transnational and Comparative History which will be published on November 2, 2017.
+My book Reparations for Slavery and the Slave Trade: A Transnational and Comparative History is published !

 “This is a book I’ve been waiting for – a timely and overdue account of the centuries-long cry for reparations, written by a gifted historian of transatlantic slavery.
 Ana Lucia Araujo has brought valuable context, perspective, and learning to one of the urgent issues of our time.”
 Marcus Rediker, Distinguished Professor of Atlantic History, University of Pittsburgh, United States, and author of The Slave Ship: A Human History (2008)